On the Existence of Weighted-cscK Metrics: Introduction

 \subsection{Acknowledgement}

 The authors would like to thank Abdellah Lahdili for sharing his idea on showing the openness near the starting point of the continuity path around 2020.
 The authors would like to thank Eleonora Di Nezza, Simon Jubert, Abdellah Lahdili for pointing out an error (which causes a problem in $W^{2,p}$ estimate if we don't assume the log-concavity of $\vv$) in the first version of our draft.
 The authors would like to thank Jianchun Chu, Lifan Guan, Chang Li for their helpful discussions.
 The authors would like to thank Prof. Gang Tian, Akito Futaki, Chi Li, Eiji Inoue, Kewei Zhang for their interest and helpful comments.
-J. Han is supported by National Key R\&D Program of China 2023YFA1009900, NSFC-20701003A012401.
+The authors would like to thank the anonymous referees for many helpful comments.
+J. Han is supported by National Key R\&D Program of China 2023YFA1009900, NSFC No.12301059, XHD23A0101.